ITSpecialist111/TomatoEnergy/README.md

-# Step-by-Step Guide to Setting Up a Custom Tomato Energy Monitoring Dashboard in Home Assistant
+# TomatoEnergy Dashboard for Home Assistant

-## Project Overview
-Welcome to the TomatoEnergy Dashboard project!
-This guide provides step-by-step instructions for setting up a custom Electricity Monitoring Dashboard in Home Assistant.
-The focus is on monitoring Tomato Energy's fixed tariffs, optimizing energy usage, and automating dynamic tariff changes.
+This repository provides a step-by-step guide for setting up a custom Electricity Monitoring Dashboard in Home Assistant.
+It is tailored for users of Tomato Energy who want to monitor their energy usage, costs, and tariffs without relying on APIs.

-## Project Goals
+## Goals of the Project

-* **Real-Time Monitoring**: Track grid consumption with a CT clamp sensor (e.g., sensor.modbus_grid_consumption)
+* **📊 Real-Time Monitoring**: Track grid consumption with a CT clamp sensor (e.g., sensor.modbus_grid_consumption)
-* **Cost Breakdown**: Visualize energy usage and associated costs per tariff
+* **💸 Cost Breakdown**: Visualize energy usage and associated costs per tariff
-* **Dynamic Charging**: Automate EV and battery charging based on time and tariffs
+* **🔋 Dynamic Charging**: Automate EV and battery charging based on time and Bayesian analysis
-* **Beginner-Friendly**: No APIs are required—just copy and paste YAML into Home Assistant
+* **🏠 Beginner-Friendly**: Designed for users with no programming experience—just copy and paste YAML into Home Assistant

-## How to Use This Repository
-This repository provides individual YAML files for configuration.
-You can copy the required sections into your Home Assistant setup.

-### Files Overview
+## Table of Contents

+* Overview of Files
+* Step-by-Step Setup
+* Create Helpers
+* Add Sensors
+* Set Up Automations
+* Configure the Dashboard
+* Set Up Bayesian Charging Automation
+* Contributing
+* License

+## Overview of Files

+This repository contains the following files:

-* **Configuration YAML**: All sensor configurations
+* **Configuration YAML**: Includes sensors for energy usage, costs, and tariffs
-* **Tariff Automation**: Automates tariff switching based on time
+* **Tariff Automation**: Automates tariff switching based on the time of day
-* **Tomato Dashboard**: Complete dashboard YAML for monitoring
+* **Tomato Dashboard**: Full dashboard YAML for monitoring usage and costs
-* **Charge Based on Bayesian Drop Rate**: Automates EV or battery charging
+* **Charge Based on Bayesian Drop Rate**: Automates charging logic for EVs or house batteries

 ## Step-by-Step Setup

+Follow these steps to set up the TomatoEnergy Dashboard.

-### Add Helpers in Home Assistant
+### 1. Create Helpers

+Helpers are used to organize energy usage into specific time-based tariffs.

-1. Navigate to Settings > Devices & Services > Helpers
+1. Go to Settings > Devices & Services > Helpers in Home Assistant
-2. Create a Utility Meter helper:
+2. Create a Utility Meter helper with the following configuration:
-   * Source Entity: sensor.modbus_grid_consumption_kwh
+   * Source Entity: sensor.modbus_grid_consumption_kwh   (What ever sensor or CT Clamp you want to reference here that can see meter usage)
    * Cycle: Daily
    * Tariffs:
      * Off-Peak
      * Drop Rate
      * Peak
-3. Repeat this process for each tariff
+3. Repeat this process for all tariffs

-### Add Sensors
+### 2. Add Sensors
-Copy the relevant YAML from the Configuration YAML file into your configuration.yaml.

-#### Example Sensors
+Add the following YAML code to your configuration.yaml.
+These sensors calculate energy usage, costs, and tariffs.

-##### ModBus Integration Sensor
+#### ModBus Integration Sensor
+Converts power usage from kW to kWh.
+ONLY IF YOU DON'T ALREADY HAVE A SENSOR THAT'S IN kWH.
+I didn't, the sensor was in kW, so I needed to do a conversion.
+You may want to skip this step.

 ```yaml
 sensor:
   - platform: integration